decentralized-identity/keri/docs/Q-and-A.md

 ## *Q: Why use KERI?
 Because there is no secure universal trust layer for the internet, currently (2020).\
 KEI is both privacy preserving and context-independent extensible.
 This means KERI is interoperable accross areas of application on the internet.
-It does so securely, with minimal sufficient means.\
+It does so securely, with minimal sufficient means.
-_(@henkvancann)_
+> Sam Smith: KERI essentially repairs internet.

 ## *Q: What does KERI look like?
 Currently `KERI` is just code, that can be tested and executed in a terminal on the command line.
 Private key management of KERI will look like `wallets`.\